testpatchesorg/qubership-workflow-hub/README.md

 ## Maven project release workflow

-Maven project release workflow is used to make a GitHub release and publish released artifacts into Maven Central or Github packages.
+Maven project release workflow is used to make a GitHub release and publish released artifacts into Maven Central or GitHub packages.
 The workflow consists of several sequential jobs:

 1. Checks if the tag already exists.